Janine Burke: 2000s

-2004-2016
+2004 -

 After visiting the Freud Museum London where Sigmund Freud's art collection of over 2000 antiquities is housed, Burke wrote The Gods of Freud: Sigmund Freud's Art Collection (2006) which was shortlisted for the NSW Premier's Literary Award.
-In 2007, with the co-operation of Freud Museum London, she curated "An Archaeology of the Mind: Sigmund Freud's Art Collection" for Monash University Museum of Art and the Nicholson Museum, University of Sydney.
-Burke has also curated "Freud and Eros: Love, Lust and Longing" at the Freud Museum London in 2014.
+In 2007, with the Freud Museum of London, she curated "An Archaeology of the Mind: Sigmund Freud's Art Collection" for Monash University Museum of Art and the Nicholson Museum, University of Sydney.
+Burke also curated "Freud and Eros: Love, Lust and Longing" at the Freud Museum London in 2014.

-In 2011, Burke staged a photography exhibition, Personal View: Photographs 1978-1986, at VCA Margaret Lawrence Gallery, Melbourne.
+In 2011, Burke's photography exhibition, Personal View: Photographs 1978-1986, was held at VCA Margaret Lawrence Gallery, Melbourne (now Fiona and Sidney Myer Gallery).
 A book of the same name was published by Monash University Publishing to coincide with the exhibition.

-Nest: The Art of Birds (Allen & Unwin 2012) was also an exhibition of the same title which Burke curated for McClelland Sculpture Park and Gallery in 2013.
+Nest: The Art of Birds (Allen & Unwin 2012) was also an exhibition of the same title which Burke curated for McClelland Sculpture Park + Gallery in 2013.
 The nests were selected from the collection of Museum Victoria and the private collection of Gay Bilson.

+Burke's engagement with the natural world lead her to write Source: Nature's Healing Role in Art and Writing (2009) and My Forests: Travels with Trees (2021) and to curate Human/Animal/Artist: Art Inspired by Animals for McClelland Sculpture Park + Gallery in 2016.

 With Adrian Martin, she organised "Impresario: Paul Taylor Art & Text POPISM" at Monash University in 2012.
-Edited by Helen Hughes and Nicholas Croggan, the papers were published as Impresario: Paul Taylor The Melbourne Years 1981-1984(2013).
+Edited by Helen Hughes and Nicholas Croggan, the papers were published as Impresario: Paul Taylor The Melbourne Years 1981-1984 (2013).

 In 2014, Burke organised the conference "Kiffy Rubbo and the George Paton Gallery: Curating the 1970s" at the University of Melbourne.
 In 2016, she co-edited a book of the same name with Helen Hughes.

+Currently, she is writing a memoir for which she was awarded an Australia Council for the Arts (now Creative Australia) grant in 2022.